paperdave/various/packages/paperdave-logger/README.md

 - Pretty error formatting.
   - Colorized and simplified stack traces.
   - For CLI Errors such as a missing configuration, attach a long-description to your errors to make them easier for users to debug.
-- Does not depend on `chalk`, but rather a simple built-in color library.
-Also exports built-in versions of `is-unicode-supported` and `log-symbols`.
 - Injecting the global `console` object to force all logs to be formatted.
 - Bun and Node.js support